cedlemo/blingbling/README.md

 #####tex_box
+The blingbling.text_box are widget like Awesome textbox but with more parameters.
+* background_color the color used to fill the background
+* background_text_color a background color that will be set between the background and the text
+* h_margin v_margin margin between the text background and the wibox
+* rounded_size the size for rounded corners : this can be a number that applies for all corners or a table of 4 values { upper left, upper right, lower right, lower left }
+* text_color, font, font_size

 #####tagslist
 This object is an adaptation of the taglist object from awesome.
 Tags are blingbling.text_box.
-Users can set a background color, a background border, a default text background color and a text background border color.
-Tags can have rounded corners.
-The text background color use the theme color ( bg default/focus) like the text color.
-If you don't set a background color and set the h_margin and v_margin parameter, the background text color will fill the totality of the tag's surface.
+Users can provide a style for the tags as the last argument.
+The style must be a table with the 4 keys corresponding to the states of a tag (normal, focus, urgent, occupied).
+Each value of this keys are tables with style paramaters of text_box widget. (width, height, h_margin, v_margin, background_color, background_text_color, rounded_size, text_color, font_size, font.

 Just replace the line